Emmotes/ic_spoilers/README.md

-# ic_spoilers
+# Idle Champions Spoilers
-Idle Champions Spoilers
+This githubs page is run out of the `/docs` folder.